iAmSpace/CheatBreaker/README.md

 2. Edit the instance and click '`Install Forge`' on the right
 3. On the left, click '`Loader Mods`' then on the right, click '`Add`'
-4. Download [CheatBreaker.jar] and locate it - once found, double click 4.5.
-(Repeat) Download [OptiFine.jar] and locate it - once found, double click
+4. Download [CheatBreaker.jar] and locate it - once found, double click
+5. (Optional) Download [OptiFine.jar] and locate it - once found, double click
-5. Launch Forge 1.7.10 from MultiMC
+6. Launch Forge 1.7.10 from MultiMC

 ---
 #### *Don't worry, links to CheatBreaker.jar coming soon*